nsidc/earthaccess/docs/user_guide/authenticate.md

 ## Login Manually

-If you have not created a `.netrc` file or `EARTHDATA_USERNAME` and `EARTHDATA_PASSWORD`, you can use the following approach to login.
+If you have not created a `.netrc` file or `EARTHDATA_USERNAME` and `EARTHDATA_PASSWORD` environment variables, you can use the following approach to login.

 ```
 >>> import earthaccess